huntdatacenter/docs/docs/faq/storage.md

 ### Can I restrict permissions to files within my lab?

 Yes.
-Sometimes you might want to restrict write permissions of files for valuable data to avoid accidental overwrites or accidental deletions.
-You can restrict this with the `chmod` command.
+Sometimes you might want to restrict write permissions to avoid accidental overwrites or accidental deletions of valuable data in your `home`-machine.
+You may restrict the write access to files with the `chmod` command.

 ```
 # -- restrict write privileges for individual file